← go back

 Cloud Storage~10,000,000 cyclesVirtually unlimited

-Having to load and store from main memory (or even worse from storage) forces the computer to stall operations for an insanely long time, so it is crucial that memory management is done right.
+Having to load and store from main memory (or even worse from storage) forces the computer to stall operations for an insanely long time, so memory management must be done right.

-Cache blocking (aka loop blocking or loop tiling) is a technique to improve cache usage.
-The primary idea is to divide a large chunk of compute into smaller sub-problems (blocks) that fit into cache.
+Cache blocking (aka loop blocking or loop tiling) is a technique for improving cache usage.
+The primary idea is to divide a large chunk of compute into smaller sub-problems (blocks) that fit into the cache.
 By working on smaller blocks, the program can keep the data in the faster cache memory for longer periods, reducing the number of slow main memory accesses.
 Let's add this to our GEMM.

 #include <x86intrin.h>